-Verizon and Vodafone rumored to reignite buyout talks, deal may surpass $100 billion [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Verizon and Vodafone rumored to reignite buyout talks, deal may surpass $100 billion [UPDATED]Alex Wagner - Editorial Director of News and Content

 It's long been rumored that Verizon Communications is interested in buying out partner Vodafone's 45 percent stake in their Verizon Wireless joint venture.
 The two companies have reportedly held talks about such a deal in the past, but so far we've yet to see anything serious materialize.
 That could change soon, though, as new reports claim that not only have negotiations between Verizon and Vodafone reignited, but that they may have become more serious in recent months.

 Sources speaking to the Wall Street Journal claim that Verizon Communications and Vodafone have once again begun talks about a potential Verizon buyout of Vodafone's stake in VZW.
 Verizon has reportedly started talking with banks about the multi-billion dollar loan that it would take out to complete such a deal, suggesting that the talks may be getting more serious.
 The WSJ's tipsters claim that an agreement could be reached "in the near term."